Blockstream/satellite/doc/tbs.md

 blocksat-cli deps install
 ```

-> NOTE: this command supports the `apt` and `dnf` package managers.
-For other
+> NOTE: this command supports the `apt`, `dnf` and `yum` package managers.
+For
-> package managers, refer to the instructions [by the end of this
+> other package managers, refer to the instructions [by the end of this
 > guide](#install-binary-packages-manually) and adapt package names accordingly.

 ## Configure the Host